dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 ---
-title: Enabling Cross-Origin Requests (CORS)
+title: Enabling Cross-Origin Requests (CORS) in ASP.NET Core
 author: rick-anderson
-description: This document introduces CORS as a standard for allowing or rejecting cross-origin requests in an ASP.NET Core app.
+description: Learn how CORS as a standard for allowing or rejecting cross-origin requests in an ASP.NET Core app.
 manager: wpickett
 ms.author: riande
 ms.date: 05/17/2017